 “Firms should consider testing the systems they use to monitor and identify problematic activity and early warning signs of such activity,” Ketchum said.
 The ability to stop trading should also be tested.
 In addition, “kill switches have to be far more hair-trigger than they have been in the past” to limit problems before they snowball, he said.

-Executives at NYSE Euronext (NYX), Nasdaq OMX (NDAQ) Group Inc. and Bats Global Markets Inc., the largest U.S. stock exchange operators, said yesterday they’re willing to discuss how kill switches could be implemented by their companies to augment what brokers do.
+Executives at NYSE Euronext (NYX:US), Nasdaq OMX (NDAQ:US) Group Inc. and Bats Global Markets Inc., the largest U.S. stock exchange operators, said yesterday they’re willing to discuss how kill switches could be implemented by their companies to augment what brokers do.
 The onus on catching accidental trades should remain with brokers, they said.

 Any kill switch from an exchange should be a “backstop” and trigger infrequently, Joseph Mecane, head of U.S. equities at NYSE Euronext, said Sept.
 18 at a Georgetown University conference on financial markets in Washington.
 “The primary responsibility should still lie with the firm generating the orders.”